Biden predicts Dems will win 40 House seats, take back Senate

 "Not a single aspiring candidate that I can think of for the nomination, and I am not one of them at this point, does not have a better understanding and formulation of American foreign policy than President Trump," he said.

-In a speech that laid out a contrasting world view to Trump's, and that stressed the need for a strong transatlantic partnership, the former chair of the Senate Foreign Relations Committee said that the world is at an "inflection point."
+In a speech that laid out a contrasting world view to Trump's, and that stressed the need for a strong transatlantic partnership, Biden, a former chair of the Senate Foreign Relations Committee, said that the world is at an "inflection point."

 "The transatlantic community needs to rally together to counter this world view defined by authoritarian control, naked expression of power, exclusion and intolerance.
 The fight for the future has already begun," he said, admitting that the government didn’t pay enough attention to people’s fears and concerns during the last election.